 SCV software ranges from simple point products to suites with dozens of modules that natively integrate supply chain and logistics capabilities with core back-end systems like ERP and CRM.

 Look for capabilities across four areas: customer demand, inventory control and warehouse and fleet management.
 Popular modules include supplier relationship management and the ability to process client orders and closely track shipping and delivery.

 Focus on process improvements: If your processes need serious work, you may want to shift this step ahead of software selection.

 Once you’ve selected SCV technology, work with your software provider or integrator to make sure your team gets the full benefits.
-Eliminate manual or spreadsheet-driven processes—they are usually limited, enefficient and lack scalability.
-Make sure all decision-makers receive relevant reports related to supply chain activities—and that they have the ability to act on that information.
+Eliminate manual or spreadsheet-driven processes — they are usually limited, inefficient and lack scalability.
+Make sure all decision-makers receive relevant reports related to supply chain activities — and that they have the ability to act on that information.

 Drive efficiency: This is where you get returns on your software and process improvement investments.
-As your team gains deeper insights into the supply chain, from material sourcing to manufacturing to end customer, they’ll inevitably identify areas where you could improve.
+As your team gains deeper insights into the supply chain, from material sourcing to manufacturing to end customer, they’ll inevitably identify areas ripe for improvement.

 Supply chains are increasingly digital, cloud-based and agile.
 Here are six trends to consider as you update your supply chain strategy.

 Digitization: If we learned anything from an almost overnight shift to remote work it’s that manual processes and paper records are no way to manage a modern supply chain.
 Spreadsheets aren’t much better.
 By digitizing the supply chain, you’ll significantly improve the ability of business leaders to make timely decisions using demand forecasts and better manage inventory, suppliers, transportation and storage.